Frequently Asked Questions About Public Tours

 Public Tours begin in Downtown Berkeley.
-The meeting location is the Berkeley Lab’s shuttle stop, which is marked by a blue sign in front of 2117 Shattuck Avenue.
+The meeting location is the Berkeley Lab’s shuttle stop, located at approximately 2085 Center Street, in front of Wells Fargo ATMs on Center Street.
 All guests must take the Berkeley Lab Special Service Shuttle to access the Public Tour.
 Once the tour guide verifies identification, guests will then board the Special Service Shuttle to begin the Public Tour.

 Can I take public transportation to the meeting point?

 Yes.
 Downtown Berkeley BART station is conveniently located one block from the meeting spot.